 See What's New for the latest additions to Virtual Consultant.

 This is where we are developing our Online Virtual Consultant Service.
 Here is where you learn what we currently offer for people who only want to use an online service as they might have wanted to use a private consultant.
 We do not claim that we have sufficient resources to allow people to use the web for a consultant -- yet.
 We are moving in that direction at a fairly brisk pace.
 We are far enough along to be of some value to members.
 At a future date, with greater support in place, many Virtual Consultant services will be changed to a higher priced offering but still much lower in cost than engaging a private consultant for in-person guidance.
-At minimum cost currently we currently offer some meaningful support.
+At minimum cost currently we currently offer some meaningful support, while this service is being developed.

 We have three purposes here in order of importance: (1) To help families to know the steps that they need to take in order to do a consultant quality job without involving a consultant -- and provide the information they need in order, actually to go through those steps; (2) To help SOME families to recognize that the job is too big for them to do well, and then engage a consultant; and (3) To give families some reasonable expectations of a consultant so that they can hold a private consultant accountable for doing the job without cutting corners.